apoorvelec/HTMLProjects/README.md

 HTML projects (websites):

 This repository contains HTML/CSS projects which build websites.
 These templates can also be used in Web Application development

+Login.html: This web page is going to be a login web page.
+It is currently under construction!